 what is a historic marine protected area?

-Under the Marine (Scotland) Act 2010, Historic Marine Protected Areas (Historic MPAs) allow for the protection of marine historic assets of ‘national importance’.
-Historic MPAs can be used not only to help protect a particularly significant historic ship or aircraft wreck but also a group of sites, for example, an important fleet anchorage, battle site or navigational hazard where multiple wrecks and other features exist.
+Historic MPAs are normally considered appropriate for protecting underwater heritage, for example a particularly significant historic shipwreck, remains relating to an important fleet anchorage, battle site or navigational hazard where multiple wrecks and other features exist.
 It would also be possible to designate a submerged prehistoric landscape if structural or artefact-based evidence is identified on the seabed.

 Other forms of statutory designation also help to protect cultural heritage sites around the coast of Scotland.

 Listed buildings and scheduled monuments around our coast

 Archaeological sites on the foreshore, such as crannogs and fish-traps, or the coast edge remains of castles, industrial and religious sites, settlements, defence networks, and military defences are normally protected as scheduled monuments; buildings of special architectural or historic interest such as harbours, lighthouses and bridges with land-ward and marine components are normally protected as listed buildings.

 All military aircraft are automatically designated as Protected Places under the Protection of Military Remains Act 1986.
 Vessels may be designated under this Act either as a Protected Place or as a Controlled Site.
 Divers may visit a Protected Place on a "look but don't touch" basis.
 Divers are prohibited from visiting Controlled Sites without a license.
 This Act is administered by the UK Ministry of Defence (RAF for aircraft, Navy for vessels).
 Find out about these sites here